After you start a data migration task, you can view the basic information, progress, and status of the task on its details page.

 On the Migrate Data tab, click the name of the target task.
 On the details page that appears, view the basic task information and migration details.

-On the Migrate Data tab, you can filter data migration tasks by status, source/target, cloud vendor, region, creation time, task ID, or name.
+On the Migrate Data tab, you can filter data migration tasks by status, source/target, cloud vendor, region, tag, creation time, task ID, or name.
 The operations that can be performed on a data migration task vary based on the task status.
+For more information about how to view or modify the tags of a data migration task, see Manage data migration tasks by using tags.

 Note